I’m ashamed to admit that a television programme was the cure to my environmental apathy.

 Get a smart meter

 Investigate installing a smart meter and thereafter avoid falling over the vacuum cleaner to get a reading.
 We all have to do more to change the way we use energy, as well as pay for it.
-Read more about it and how you can get free installation here.
+Read more about how you can get free installation to help you save money.

 Recycle your phone